Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 Difficulty: 🎄🎄
 Visit Ginger Breddie in Santa's Shack on Christmas Island to help him with some basic Linux tasks.
 It's in the southwest corner of Frosty's Beach.

+A good warm up to brush our Linux Basic's

 <details>
 <summary>Solution</summary>

 ````
 Perform a directory listing of your home directory to find a troll and retrieve a present!
 _________________________________________________________________________________________________